PromptECO/clarity-sequence/README.md

 Concatenates every item in a list.

-The canonical version concatenates a list of integer-lists:
+The canonical variation concatenates a list of integer-lists:

 ```clarity
 (flatten (seq (list max-len (list max-len int))))